netbox-community/netbox-zero-to-hero/modules/4-ip-addressing-and-vlans/4-ip-addressing-and-vlans.md

 IPAM data is hierarchical in nature and NetBox reflects this:

 ## RIRs and Aggregates
-Regional Internet Registries (**IRRs**), such as ARIN, RIPE, APNIC control the allocation of globally-routable address space.
+Regional Internet Registries (**RIRs**), such as ARIN, RIPE, APNIC control the allocation of globally-routable address space.
 Internal IP address space (eg. RFC 1918) is also treated as an RIR within NetBox, and users can can create whatever RIRs they like.

-Aggregates are assigned to RIRs, and typically, an aggregate will correspond to either an allocation of public (globally routable) IP space granted by a regional authority, or a private (internally-routable) designation.
+**Aggregates** are assigned to RIRs, and typically, an aggregate will correspond to either an allocation of public (globally routable) IP space granted by a regional authority, or a private (internally-routable) designation.

 Our fictional organization will be using RFC 1918 Private Address space for IPv4, which has the following Aggregates assigned to it: